 Below are just a couple of women’s best-sellers that we’re loving – there are hundreds more available online!

 It’s also important to note that Bulova’s watches have three different kinds of quality levels: quartz watches, automatic watched and analog watches.

 To break it down further, Bulova gets its watch movements ( aka the “heart of the watch”) from three countries: Switzerland and Japan for automatic watches, and Hong Kong for quartz watches.

-Quartz watche are powered by a battery or a solar cell which makes them the most accurate of all watches, but also thes cheapest as there isn’t a prestige associated with the manufacturing of these watches.
+Quartz watches are powered by a battery or a solar cell which makes them the most accurate of all watches, but also these are the cheapest as there isn’t prestige associated with the manufacturing of these watches.